New Jersey and New York Construction and Construction Defect Litigation

 In an effort to save time and money, developers have been known to ignore the recommendations of their own experts and build projects without adequate foundations, proper building materials, or compliance with applicable building codes, standards or manufacturer’s specifications.
 To determine whether your construction defect was caused by more than just shoddy workmanship, a detailed investigation of the construction process from the very start of the development is necessary.

-Fortunately, the law in this state provides a remedy in the situations where fraudulent practices have been confirmed.
-Under the New Jersey Consumer Fraud Act, a financial recovery can include an award of punitive damages equal to three times the cost of the actual loss plus attorneys’ fees, costs and prejudgment interest.
+Fortunately, the law provides a remedy in the situations where fraudulent practices have been confirmed.
+Thus, a financial recovery can include an award of punitive damages equal to double or even three times the cost of the actual loss plus attorneys’ fees, costs and prejudgment interest.
+Although such awards can be difficult to obtain, Becker’s team has been successful both in settling claims with strong evidence and through jury trial.
+We stand ready to provide strategic legal counsel to help you navigate these difficult issues.

 What if the builder named a shell company as the contractor?